Categories

 There are at least two sides to this.

-• As a direct effect of the EAA, providers/providers of commercial digital products and services will be required to meet accessible standards when selling and distributing them in the EU.
+• As a direct effect of the EAA, providers/producers of commercial digital products and services will be required to meet accessible standards when selling and distributing them in the EU.

 It is likely that the same providers/producers will be selling and distributing these commercial digital products and services in the UK.
 The knock-on effect is likely to be that even without specific UK legislation requiring them to do so accessibility will be built into these commercial digital products and services.